newjersey/navigator.business.nj.gov/content/src/filings/pharmacy-permit-renew.md

 * Registration code from your renewal notice (sent to you in the mail at least two weeks prior to your expiration date)
 * Current mailing address
 * Current business address
-* Pay the associated fees for the registration renewal
+* Pay the associated fees

 > **Once completed, you will have:**
 > * A renewed pharmacy permit valid for one year.
 It will be mailed to your business mailing address on file